-- Hot work to only be undertaken by competent and trained personnel and where there is not a safer alternative method of work. - 2.
-If contractors are engaged to undertake hot work, only competent contractors suitably experienced in hot work to be used and proof of Public Liability insurance with an indemnity limit of at least £5 million to be obtained prior to works commencing. - Any person/persons undertaking hot works to be made aware of the fire safety procedures at the property and give a written undertaking to comply with them. - 4.
-The hot work equipment is of proprietary manufacture operated by a competent employee or contractor and is: - a.
-Maintained and serviced in accordance with the manufacturer's instructions, where owned by you; - b.
-Attended at all times while alight or in operating mode; and - c.
+- Hot work to only be undertaken by competent and trained personnel and where there is not a safer alternative method of work. - If contractors are engaged to undertake hot work, only competent contractors suitably experienced in hot work to be used and proof of Public Liability insurance with an indemnity limit of at least £5 million to be obtained prior to works commencing. - Any person/persons undertaking hot works to be made aware of the fire safety procedures at the property and give a written undertaking to comply with them. - 4.
+The hot work equipment is of proprietary manufacture operated by a competent employee or contractor and is: - i.
+Maintained and serviced in accordance with the manufacturer's instructions, where owned by you; - ii.
+Attended at all times while alight or in operating mode; and - iii.
 Extinguished immediately after use;

-- 5. Where possible, hot work for part assembly is to be transferred to a safer location e.g. contractor's own premises, specialist workshop or open yard and for commercial premises, where there is a risk of fire inception, the work should be undertaken outside normal working hours to reduce life safety risks.

-- Roofing sections should be formed away

-from the building where possible and

-then cold fixed in situ and push fit fixings

-should be considered for plumbing

-solutions to avoid soldering or brazing.

-- Paint layer removal should be completed by hand or using non heat generating tools only

-- 8. If the property is protected by a fire detection system or automatic fire alarm system, any deactivation of heat or smoke detectors to be strictly limited to the work area, and for the duration of the works only.
+- 5. Where an alternative method of work is not possible hot work to be transferred to a safer location e.g. contractor's own premises, dedicated workshop or open yard, to reduce the risk of fire within the property. - Cold cutting to be used for water tank removal rather than the use of heat and push fit fixings to be considered for plumbing solutions to avoid soldering or brazing. - Paint layer removal should be completed by hand or using non heat generating tools only - 8.
+If the property is protected by an automatic fire alarm system, any deactivation of heat or smoke detectors to be strictly limited to the work area, and for the duration of the works only.
 This will minimise the risk of false alarms occurring but ensure the detection is in full operation after the works have been completed.
-If the works are to be
+If the works are to be conducted in phases, the fire detection to be fully operational during those interim periods.

-- conducted in phases, the fire detection to be fully operational during those interim periods. - 9.
-Where there is a high risk of fire the work to be undertaken only when sufficient time is available to undertake appropriate fire watch procedures.
+- 9. Where there is a high risk of fire the work to be undertaken only when sufficient time is available to undertake appropriate fire watch procedures.
 Hot works undertaken outside of normal hours are not recommended for accommodation risks in residence. - 10.
 The use of gas cylinders of any type within historic properties should be carefully assessed and cylinders to be housed in a locked cage sited external to the property.
 The gas supply to be piped into the building by an approved system and any supply connections are to be undertaken solely by a qualified person.
 Gas cylinders must be secured in an upright position and hose lengths kept to a minimum.